 As an added precaution, be sure to keep your eyes open for shared, loaned, or sold access credentials.
 Even innocent sharing can cause problems.
 Edward Snowden, for example, got access to information he later leaked because someone with more official access typed that code into his computer.
 By creating a baseline of how normal behavior looks, you can get a sense of when someone is using your system inappropriately.

-, as well as encouraging employees to use long, complicated passwords that aren't easily remembered can also help block credential reuse.
+Regular password changes, as well as encouraging employees to use long, complicated passwords that aren't easily remembered can also help block credential reuse.
 For accounts containing sensitive information, be sure to use two-factor authentication solutions to make it even more difficult.

 Your master list should include information about the physical access your employees have, too.
 Retrieve keys to your office or company cars for example.
 For extra safety, rekey your door locks and change your alarm system's PIN code when a worker leaves.
 Make sure that person's fingerprint or badge code no longer unlocks your office door.
 Finally, inform the staff at your reception desk when someone leaves the company that they shouldn't be allowed back in without an escort.

 This may all sound a bit alarming, but intellectual property theft is rampant and people do bad things to try and get ahead so you have to be extra careful.
 While most departing employees mean you no harm, some do and willingly will take steps to hurt your company so be prepared.